Five Reasons Why Regression Testing Is Important

 It’s best to perform regression tests every time the product changes.
 It will be much easier to detect new and unexpected bugs within the system.
 Thus, making sure that the system still meets the product’s requirements.
 That leads us to our second point.

 2. Reduce defects

 When you try to patch a bug, you introduce several new bugs.
-In some cases, your code structure may change after one variable changed.
+In some cases, your code structure may change after one variable is changed.

 To reduce defects effectively, you need to know bug fixes and understand how they affect the system.
 Look for code churn and dependencies.

-You should ask yourself these three questions:
+You should ask yourself these three questions when addressing bugs:

 - Do I have this bug somewhere else?